Yottaphy/glados/README.md

 ## Input

-The input file must contain 5 columns: n, z, alpha energy (keV), alpha energy error (keV) and lifetime (s).
-Stable isotopes are assigned -1 s lifetimes, but any negative value would serve the same purpose.
+The input file is a comma separated value file that must contain the following columns in order: n, z, lifetime (s), alpha energy (keV), alpha energy error (keV), alpha intensity (%) and alpha intensity uncertainty (%).
+Isotopes that have several decay channels must have each channel in an individual row with all column values in it.
+Negative lifetimes are interpreted as stable/unknown.

 The file `alpha.dat` provided in the Git repo can serve as an example or be used directly.
 It contains data taken from [Nudat3](https://www.nndc.bnl.gov/nudat3/), in the National Nuclear Data Center (Brookhaven National Laboratory, USA).
-The data was retrieved in March 2022.
+The data was retrieved in May 2022.

 ## Output